Content Map Terms

 British Columbia Specific Information

-Rubella, also known as German measles, is caused by the rubella virus and is contagious.
-It is usually a mild illness but can be serious at times.
-For more information about rubella, see HealthLinkBC File #14d Rubella.
+Rubella, also called German measles, is caused by the rubella virus and is contagious.
+While usually it is a mild illness, rubella can sometimes cause serious complications.
+For more information about rubella, visit HealthLinkBC File #14d Rubella.

 Test Overview